India's Got Latent: Controversies

-The entire controversy around Allahbadia's comments was fanned into a moral panic by India's pro-government media about Indian youth being corrupted by inherently decadent Western values via social media after it appeared that Allahbadia had copied that infamous joke from an Australian YouTube channel called The OG Crew where it was directed by an Australian stand-up comedian Sammy Walsh towards Alan Fang, two weeks before Allahbadia endorsed it on the show.
-Some critics have also accused the law enforcement authorities and judiciary of using the controversy as a smokescreen to divert attention from other pressing problems, such as unemployment, corruption, rape and pollution, & the imposition of President's rule in Manipur due to ethnic riots, and questioned the hypocrisy of the judiciary and police about not taking any legal action against political figures who have made derogatory comments about women & hate-speech in the past.
-Concerns have been raised that the controversy might be used by the BJP government to tighten internet censorship in India.
+The entire controversy around Allahbadia's comments was fanned into a moral panic by India's pro-government media about Indian youth being corrupted by decadent Western values through social media, after it appeared that Allahbadia had copied that infamous joke from an Australian YouTube channel called The OG Crew where it was directed by an Australian stand-up comedian Sammy Walsh towards Alan Fang, two weeks before Allahbadia endorsed it on the show.
+Some critics have also accused the law enforcement authorities and judiciary of using the controversy as a smokescreen to divert attention from other pressing problems, such as unemployment, corruption, rape and pollution, and the imposition of President's rule in Manipur due to ethnic riots, and questioned the hypocrisy of the judiciary and police about not taking any legal action against political figures who have made derogatory comments about women and hate-speech in the past.
+Concerns have been raised that the controversy might be used by the BJP government to tighten Internet censorship in India.

-On 14 February 2025, a parliamentary committee wrote to the Ministry of Information & Broadcasting seeking laws to regulate digital content like podcasts & OTTs in the light of this incident.
+On 14 February 2025, a parliamentary committee wrote to the Ministry of Information & Broadcasting seeking laws to regulate digital content like podcasts and OTTs in the light of this incident.
 Supreme Court Judge Surya Kant has remarked that "there is nothing like a fundamental right on a platter," stating that citizens must fulfill their "duty" in order to enjoy their fundamental rights.

-On 3 March 2025, Ranveer Allahbadia was allowed by the Supreme Court to resume airing his podcast on YouTube "The Ranveer Show", on the condition that he will maintain decency on his show.
-On 7 March 2025, Allahbadia was shown to be dragged by officers of Guwahati Police, after he appeared to give his statements following warrants and summons; the maltreatment by dragging was heavily criticized by several netizens.
-On 8 March 2025 the Gauhati HC granted anticipatory bail to Ashish Chanchlani in the matter.
+On 3 March 2025, Allahbadia was allowed by the Supreme Court to resume airing his podcast The Ranveer Show on YouTube, on the condition that he would maintain decency on his show.
+On 7 March 2025, Allahbadia was shown to be dragged by officers of Guwahati Police, after he appeared to give his statements following warrants and summons; the maltreatment by dragging was heavily criticized by several internet users.
+On 8 March 2025, the Gauhati High Court granted anticipatory bail to Ashish Chanchlani in the matter.

+In April 2026, Raina revealed in his debut standup special, Still Alive, that Allahbadia asked the same question at least eight times during the 5-hour event, but he chose to keep only one instance of him asking the question, in the edited version of the episode, which was released on YouTube.